-classify all occupations in the national economy; provisions of the Social Security Act (SSA), as amended, related federal and State statutes and regulations, agency procedures, Social Security rulings, pertinent court rulings and legal principles as they apply to the Social Security disability program and adjudicating Social Security disability claims; paper and electronic folder disability case processes for adult and childhood initial disability cases; current impact/future implications/prognosis associated with mental and physical diagnoses, signs/symptoms/tests/lab results, and selected treatment modalities, and the potential impact of the impairments on the Social Security disability eligibility.
-Ability to: work independently and follow through on complex duties with minimal supervision while managing a large, diverse caseload of disability adjudication cases; understand and apply complex regulations, standards and instructions to facts and abstract concepts to arrive at objective conclusions; weigh evidence, resolve conflicting information and assess credibility of alleged limitations.
-Skill in: preparing clear and concise written explanations of complex determinations of eligibility using appropriate medical, vocational and legal terminology; securing, organizing and analyzing all medical, vocational and lay evidence necessary to reach and convey decisions of eligibility; and all knowledge, skills and abilities required at the lower level.
+selected treatment modalities, and the potential impact of the impairments on the Social Security disability eligibility; statewide medical community including hospitals, outpatient clinics, and physicians; medical terminology, physical and/or mental conditions and impairments, and/or disease processes sufficient to read and interpret diagnostic treatment reports; physical and mental disabilities and their effects on the ability to perform work; standard tests used in evaluating and documenting mental and physical impairment; federal and State laws governing confidential personal information accessible in Social Security, medical evidence of record, and disability case files.
+Ability to: work independently and follow through on complex duties with minimal supervision while managing a large, diverse caseload of disability adjudication cases; understand and apply complex regulations, standards and instructions to facts and abstract concepts to arrive at objective conclusions; weigh evidence, resolve conflicting information and assess credibility of alleged limitations; use disability adjudication related computer programs to manage and process cases; write technical rationales using appropriate medical, vocational and legal terminology.
+Skill in: preparing clear and concise written explanations of complex determinations of eligibility using appropriate medical, vocational and legal terminology; securing, organizing and analyzing all medical, vocational and lay evidence necessary to reach and convey decisions of eligibility; analyzing and evaluating medical, legal, and vocational data; documenting and adjudicating SSA initial disability cases; and all knowledge, skills and abilities required at the lower level.

-FULL PERFORMANCE KNOWLEDGE, SKILLS AND ABILITIES (typically acquired on the job): Ability to: negotiate solutions to problems, exchange ideas and information with others and arrive at mutually agreeable decisions.
+FULL PERFORMANCE KNOWLEDGE, SKILLS AND ABILITIES (typically acquired on the job): [Ability to: negotiate solutions to problems, exchange ideas and information with others and arrive at mutually agreeable decisions.]
+(These are identical to the Entry Level Knowledge, Skills and Abilities required for Disability Adjudicator III.)